 Aside from the dozens of album recordings, Andre and his orchestra are famous for their huge live shows and massive touring schedule.
 Their world tours have taken them across the globe, but every year Rieu makes sure to play in his home town of Maastricht.

 Rieu lives in a castle in Maastricht, where several of his live DVDs have been filmed, with his wife.

-In 2012 André received the Classic BRIT Award for album of the year with his 'And The Waltz Goes On' record.
+In 2013 André received the Classic BRIT Award for album of the year for the third time in a row, with his 'And The Waltz Goes On' record.

 Did you know?

 In 2009 Andre made a cameo appearance as himself on "Ramsay Street" in the long-running Australian soap opera Neighbours.